ozone-his/ozone-docs/docs/manual-setup.md

 ??? bug "Apache 2 and the OpenMRS `/spahome` bug"

-    Traefik addresses a common issue with Apache 2 where improper redirects to `/spahome` instead of `/spa/home` result in persistent 404 errors, which otherwise require manual URL adjustments in the browser.
+    Traefik Proxy addresses a common issue with Apache 2 where improper redirects to `/spahome` instead of `/spa/home` result in persistent 404 errors, which otherwise require manual URL adjustments in the browser.

-## 8. Start Ozone
+### 8. Start Ozone

 === ":simple-apache: Apache 2"